MarioJrodas/osticket-prereqs/README.md

 Step 3.
 Install PHP Manager and Rewrite

 - Inside the osTicket folder, download PHP Manager and URL Rewrite
-- Follow the installation prompts and accept all terms
+- Follow the installation steps and accept all terms

 ---